SEC401: Security Essentials Bootcamp Style

 |SEC401.5: Windows Security|

 Windows is the most widely-used and hacked operating system on the planet.
 At the same time, the complexities of Active Directory, PKI, BitLocker, AppLocker, and User Account Control represent both challenges and opportunities.
 This section will help you quickly master the world of Windows security while showing you the tools that can simplify and automate your work.
-You will complete the day with a solid grounding in Windows security, including the important new features in Windows 8 and Server 2012.
+You will complete the day with a solid grounding in Windows security, by looking at automation, auditing and forensics.

 CPE/CMU Credits: 8